paichiwo/tube-getter/README.md

 *   Support for downloading individual videos or entire playlists.
 *   Choose the output format (video or audio).
 *   Monitor the download progress, including progress, download speed, and completion status.
 *   Choose the download folder in the settings window

 ## **Prerequisites**

 *   Python 3.x
+*   pytubefix
+*   customtkinter
+*   pillow
+*   darkdetect
-*   pytube
+*   sv-ttk

 ## **Installation**